wikimedia-gadgets/twinkle/DEVELOPER.md

 ## Adding a CSD

-Here is a checklist for writing a patch to add a speedy deletion criteria:
+Here is a checklist for writing a patch to add a speedy deletion criteria (CSD).
+This assumes things like leaving notifications on user talk pages (which most CSDs do).
+If a CSD has unusual defaults, then the steps to write the patch may need to be altered slightly:

 * create the following pages onwiki (and Special:Import these to testwiki for easier testing):
     * Template:Db-XX